An axion-like mechanism for confinement in QCD: Winding numbers: --vacua and instantons

 \section{Winding numbers: $\theta$--vacua and instantons}

-.
+Instantons are solutions of non-abelian Yang-Mills equations in Euclidean space with non-vanishing first Chern class.
+Let us briefly recall now the main definitions and properties of these objects and the necessity of including vacua labelled by these integer numbers.
 Our argument is essentially semiclassical in nature matching most of the usual arguments about $\theta$-vacua available in the literature.
 It is also possible to derive the content on this section from the topology of the gauge group \cite{Strocchi2019}, even though we will not pursue that approach in this paper.
 A great account of this discussion can be found in \cite{Gomes2020}.